 Founded in 2006, Pardot is a B2B marketing automation platform with a strong focus on organizations with longer than average sales cycles.
-It includes lead management functionality like lead qualification and lead scoring, as well as email marketing, landing pages, forms and strong sales capabilities.
+It includes lead management functionality like lead qualification and lead scoring, as well as email marketing, landing pages, forms and form handlers, and strong sales capabilities.

 Pardot is particularly attractive to companies who need a robust sales solution since it was acquired by Salesforce, a powerful CRM, in 2013.
 In addition, Pardots data collection and intensive segmentation functions make it a desirable solution for organizations who really want to stretch their marketing legs.